 Place the pork medallions in a small glass dish and pour the apple cider vinegar over the meat.

 Allow the pork to marinate in the vinegar for 10 minutes, turning the meat over halfway through the marinating time.

-Add the medallions to the pan and allow them to cook, without moving them at all, for 4 minutes.
-Carefully flip them over, and allow them to cook, without moving them, for an additional 4 minutes.
+Add the medallions to the pan and allow them to cook, without moving them at all, for four minutes.

-Add the apples and cloves to the skillet and continue cooking the mixture, stirring occasionally, for an additional 5 minutes, until the apples have just turned tender but not falling apart.
+Add the apples and cloves to the skillet and continue cooking the mixture, stirring occasionally, for an additional five minutes until the apples have just turned tender but not falling apart.

 Arrange the onions and apples on serving plates.